 3. Unavailability of transparent, clean data

-Regulators today stress on the continuous need for operational transparency.
+Regulators today stress the continuous need for operational transparency.
 Data transparency is no longer a by-product but the main objective of the exercise.
 To achieve data transparency, companies will have to change how data is managed and used.
 Needless to say, XBRL is the answer to this snag too!

 Slaying the Dragon

-South Africa mandated XBRL reporting July 2018 onwards.
+South Africa mandated XBRL reporting from July 2018 onwards.
 The Companies and Intellectual Property Commission (CIPC), the business registry in South Africa, has close to 1.8 million registered entities and receives company reports averaging 165 pages at least.
-For the regulator to manually analyse e-data is time that can be saved with electronic forms that can be accessed from a centralized location with XBRL.
+For the regulator to manually analyze e-data is time that can be saved with electronic forms that can be accessed from a centralized location with XBRL.